 An extensive search for suitable sites in the urban areas have been carried out but this has revealed that there is limited site availability in the urban areas.
 The full potential of the identified sites need to be explored to deliver as much of the required target within urban areas as possible in line with policy, subject to viability and design issues.
-This specifically applies to uses such as retail and community, which need to be centrally located to ensure the are accessible to residents and support the continued vitality and viability of town centres in line with national policy
+This specifically applies to uses such as retail and community, which need to be centrally located to ensure they are accessible to residents and support the continued vitality and viability of town centres in line with national policy

 - Colebrook: Development capacity of the site could be reduced.
 This would enable more vulnerable uses (residential and community) to be accommodated only on those areas where their vulnerability is compatible with the level of flood risk (i.e. FZ2 or FZ1).
-However, optimum development could not be accommodated on site without encroaching upon flood zone 2 and 3a, particularly given flood zone 3a is not all contained in one discrete area. - Land at Reading Arch Road/Brighton Road:
+However, optimum development could not be accommodated on site without encroaching upon flood zone 2 and 3a, particularly given flood zone 3a is not all contained in one discrete area.
+The Older People evidence paper outlines the likely increase in the need for extra care accommodation over the plan period.
+The paper also identifies a theoretical need for 1,571 - 1,677, although the paper goes on to note that in reality the need will be lower as people actively choose to stay in their own homes.
+However, there is still a need to actively support the provision of extra care in the right places to facilitate choice and support the increasing elderly population.
+This location directly adjacent to the town centre is an ideal location to support provision of elderly accommodation.
+As identified previously, there is limited land within Redhill Town Centre for redevelopment and so it is important that opportunities such as this are maximised. - Land at Reading Arch Road/Brighton Road:

 Given the constrained nature of the town centre, growth opportunities for bulky good retail provision outside its existing limits need to be explored.
 The Reading Arch Road site is considered to be the most suitable location for future comparison retail expansion (if necessary), being located reasonably close and physically well related to the town centre core.
-There are no other sites which have been identified as being capable or realistically available to deliver this.
+There are no other sites which have been identified as being capable or realistically available to deliver this. si an the 'highly vulnerable' development types be directed to parts of the te where the Flood Zone is compatible with their vulnerability and risks to b oth occupiers and premises are reduced?
+Yes Identify how the risks could be reduced: l N/A - no highly vulnerable development types proposed No N/A - no highly vulnerable development types proposed